keybase/client/osx/Fuse/README.md

 oldest possible (compatible) kernel, to have a fewer kernel extensions built as possible.

-For OSXFuse, it's possible to use a kernel extension that's built against the macOS 10.14 SDK on macOS 10.12, 10.13, 10.14 and 10.15.
-However, to build against 10.11 we need to be on an older macOS.
-So are targeting 10.14+ now.
+It's possible to build for many macOS versions but it requrues a patched Xcode.
-We'll build for 10.14, then we'll make symlinks for 10.15.
-All these are handled by the build script, but we'll need the appropriate SDKs to build against.
+So are targeting 11+ now.
+We'll build for macOS 11, and make a symlink of macOS 12 All these are handled by the build script, but we'll need the appropriate SDKs to build against.

-Xcode 10.3 is the latest version that includes the macOS 10.14 SDK, so we'll need it installed on the macOS where you build the KBFuse bundle.
-Additionally, macOS 11 needs to be built with Xcode 12.3, so we need that as well.
+Xcode 13 (13.0) is the latest version that includes the macOS 11 SDK, so we'll need it installed on the macOS where you build the KBFuse bundle.
+I have Xcode 13.2.1 installed as well but not sure it's needed

 Older versions of Xcode can be downloaded from the [Apple official developer site](https://developer.apple.com/download/more/).
 It has to live under